TimeWasted1337/simplePhotoBlog/README.md

 # simplePhotoBlog
-Super simple photo blog thrown together to pracitce basic CSS
+Super simple photo blog thrown together to practice basic CSS

 Sources and Lisencing In the Source Code